marcwie/advent-of-code-2024/README.md

 # Advent of Code 2024
 Solutions use only the Standard Python Libraries and no external dependencies.
-Simply type ```python dayXX.py``` to solve for the challenge of a specific day.
+Simply type ```python dayXX.py``` to solve the challenge of a specific day.